Work Visits & Vegan Potlucks at Cedar Row

 - If you’re a high school student who loves animals and is in need of volunteer hours, we will happily sign your forms.

-It’s important to remember that these working visits are vital to keeping our sanctuary running.
-If you volunteer for a working visit, please make every effort to come on the day you’ve signed up for.
+It’s important to remember that these work visits are vital to keeping our sanctuary running.
+If you volunteer for a work visit, please make every effort to come on the day you’ve signed up for.
 We often turn away people due to the number of people who have already RSVP’d and by not coming, it denies people who want to come a chance to volunteer.
 Additionally, if you cannot make it, please provide as much notice as possible so we can make arrangements for other volunteers to take your place.

 Because there are no paid staff at Cedar Row Farm Sanctuary, public visits just to look at the animals are not possible and Cedar Row is not open to the public, however we do have two open houses twice a year; one in December and one in July that you are welcome to attend with children of all ages.
 Unfortunately public visits take away from the time needed to properly care for the animals.
-After the working visit ends at 2:00 pm, you are welcome to spend time with the animals and get to know them better; they love the attention!
-Working visits are a great way to help out and you’ll also see how farm animals interact with each other, and see that they all have their own personalities.
-The working visits can be tough physically but the experience is always personally rewarding.
+After the work visit ends at 2:00 pm, you are welcome to spend time with the animals and get to know them better; they love the attention!
+Work visits are a great way to help out and you’ll also see how farm animals interact with each other, and see that they all have their own personalities.
+The work visits can be tough physically but the experience is always personally rewarding.

-~ Cedar Row Farm Sanctuary is not only a safe space for our animals but for our human visitors too.
+~ Cedar Row Farm Sanctuary is not only a safe space for our animals but for all of our human visitors too.
 We ask that you enter our space with a commitment to mutual respect, mutual aid, anti-oppression, advocacy, conflict resolution, non-violence and community building.
 Intimidation & bullying will not be tolerated.~

 After each working visit we have a delicious vegan potluck.
 Please bring a vegan (no meat, no eggs, no dairy, no honey) dish for 10-12 people.
 Not sure what to bring?
 Some popular items often include wraps, sandwiches, warm rice/quinoa dishes, soups, various cold salads, beautiful ethnic dishes, and desserts.
-If you’re still stuck on what to bring, check out these great blogs by Vegan Hot Mess, Dreena Burton, Oh She Glows, or check out some other vegan food blogs for ideas on what to bring for the feast!
+If you’re still stuck on what to bring, check out these great blogs by Dreena Burton, Oh She Glows, or check out some other vegan food blogs for ideas on what to bring for the feast!
 This is a great time to sit down together and enjoy each other’s company while admiring the work you’ve done that day.
 For more information on what’s considered vegan, please check out VeganKit.com.

 Please see the calendar below (work visits are in pink) and make sure you send us an email to RSVP!
 As a reminder, we also have two an annual open houses; one in December and one in July that you are welcome to attend with children of all ages.